Access and Availability

 Out of Boundary Considerations

-In this case, the student is considered to be from within the school boundary only if they had a sibling currently enrolled in the French Immersion program.
+In this case, the student is considered to be from within the school boundary only if they had a sibling enrolled in the French immersion program when the student enters French immersion.

-Most schools can accept out of boundary students.
-However, due to capacity, some schools may not be able to accept any out of boundary students, or only a limited number.
+Most schools can accept out-of-boundary students.
+However, due to capacity or site constraints, some schools may not be able to accept any out-of-boundary students or only a limited number.
+For a list of schools that have limited enrollment please visit our website.

-You may apply at an out of boundary school if your home school does not offer French Immersion.
-Please note that transportation to an out of boundary school is the responsibility of the parent/caregiver.
+You may apply to an out-of-boundary school if your home school does not offer French immersion.
+Please note that transportation to an out-of-boundary school is the responsibility of the parent/caregiver.
 Please refer to our Student Transportation policy for details.
-Due to site constraints and over enrolment, some schools may limit out of boundary registrations for Grade 1 French Immersion.
+Due to site constraints and over-enrolment, some schools may limit out-of-boundary registrations for French immersion.
 Please see the list of limited enrolment schools.

 Transportation